clementinojr/Multilevel-Clustering-Explainer-an-explainable-Approach-to-EHR/README.md

 ### 1. Brief introduction ###
 The repository is organized as follows:
-  * [Original Experiments:](https://github.com/JuniorClementino/Bag-of--attribute/tree/master/Experiments/OriginalExperiments) contains the base files used to implement and obtain the results.
-The folders, files, and codes are available in a procedural way to facilitate the understanding of the results.
+  * [Experiments Results:](https://github.com/clementinojr/Multilevel-Clustering-Explainer-an-explainable-Approach-to-EHR/tree/main/Experiments-Result) contains the base files used to implement and obtain the results.
+The files contain the figures of the results obtained for both local and global level.
-  * [Generic Method:](https://github.com/JuniorClementino/Bag-of--attribute/tree/master/GenericMethod) contains codes in a generic way to facilitate the understanding and applicability of the method.
+  * [Recovery:](https://github.com/clementinojr/Multilevel-Clustering-Explainer-an-explainable-Approach-to-EHR/tree/main/Recovery) contain the code and notebook used in the pre-processing of the visualization to retrieve the information described in phase 3 of the proposed method.
-  * [Select Cohort:](https://github.com/JuniorClementino/Bag-of--attribute/tree/master/SelectCohort) contains the functions used to select the cohorts and the data retrieved after searching for each one.
+   * [plot_functions:](https://github.com/clementinojr/Multilevel-Clustering-Explainer-an-explainable-Approach-to-EHR/tree/main/plot_functions) contains the functions used to generate the visual graphics.

 ### 2. Minimum requirements ###